-Eligible employees are normally granted leave up to a maximum of 12 weeks within any rolling 12- month period.
-Any combination of medical leave and family leave may not exceed this maximum limit as allowable under state law.
-The University requires that an employee exhaust available Sick leave which does count toward the maximum of 12 weeks.
-The remaining leave will be unpaid unless the employee chooses to use vacation or other available leave, as allowable under state law.
+Eligible employees are normally granted leave up to a maximum of 12 weeks within any rolling 12-month period.
+Any combination of medical leave and family leave may not exceed this maximum limit.
+The University requires that an employee exhaust available Personal/Sick leave which does count toward the maximum of 12 weeks.
+The remaining leave will be unpaid unless you choose to use vacation or other available leave.

 In general, a serious medical condition is one that prevents an employee from working or performing other normal life activities.
-Also, an injury or illness that results in the inability to work for more than five (5) consecutive days, or a condition that requires ongoing medical treatment may be considered a serious health condition; and as such, the University will document under FML.
-Employees are required to notify HR of any absence resulting from an illness of five (5) consecutive days or more.
-The University may require that an employee obtain and show proof of medical certification to substantiate the need for leave due to a serious health condition or one afflicting a covered family member and may require subsequent re-certification during the leave.
+Also, an injury or illness that results in the inability to work for more than three (3) consecutive days, or a condition that requires ongoing medical treatment may be considered a serious health condition; and as such, the University will document under FML.
+Employees are required to notify HR of any absence resulting from an illness of three (3) consecutive days or more.
+The University may require that an employee obtain and show proof of medical certification to substantiate the need for leave due to a serious health condition or one afflicting a covered family member, and may require subsequent re-certification during the leave.

-FML may be taken on an intermittent or continuous basis in the event of a certified medical necessity for the employee or an eligible family member.
-In the event of the birth of a child or the placement of a child for adoption or foster placement, FML may only be taken on a continuous basis.
+FML may only be taken on an intermittent basis in the event of a certified medical necessity for the employee or an eligible family member.
+In the event of the birth of a baby or the placement of a child for adoption or foster placement, FML may only be taken on a continuous basis.

 Elected medical and dental benefits will remain in force on behalf of the employee during the leave.
-The employee will pay their portion of the insurance premiums upon return through payroll deduction.

-Vacation Leave will not accrue while the employee is on leave.
+The employee will be required to pay his or her portion of the insurance premiums each month during the leave.
+Failure to adhere to a payment schedule may result in loss of the insurance.
+Sick Leave and Vacation will not continue to accrue while the employee is on leave.

-When FML ends, the University will make every effort to return the employee to their same position if such a position is available or to an equal position for which the employee is qualified.
-If an employee fails to report to work promptly at the end of the leave and the University has received no notification for three (3) days following the report to work date, the University will assume that the employee has voluntarily terminated employment and abandoned the job.
+When FML ends, the University will make every effort to return the employee to his or her same position if such a position is available or to an equal position for which the employee is qualified.
+If an employee fails to report to work promptly at the end of the leave and the University has received no notification for three (3) days following the report to work date, the University will assume that the employee has voluntarily terminated employment.

-To request a leave of absence, contact your supervisor and Employee Relations or the Leave and Accommodation Administrator.
-Employees will be provided with the comprehensive policy and appropriate forms to be completed by both the employee and, in some cases, the employee's (or employee's family member's) treating physician, as allowable under state law.
+To request a leave of absence, contact the supervisor and Human Resources.
+Employees will be provided with the comprehensive policy and appropriate forms to be completed by both the employee and, in some cases, the employee's (or employee's family member's) treating physician.